-Discovering the City through its Villages: Greenwich Village
+Discovering New York City through its Villages Beginning with Greenwich Village

-We decided to get a kick-start from our friends at Context and signed up for their Greenwich Village Walk with local architect Michelle Cianfaglione – ironically, an Italian-American who is originally from the Bronx but now living in Manhattan.
+We decided to kick-start our discovery of the Lower Manhattan ‘villages’ with a private guided tour of Greenwich Village arranged with our friends at Context.
+We signed up for their Greenwich Village Walk with local architect Michelle Cianfaglione – ironically, an Italian-American who is originally from the Bronx, but is now living in Manhattan.

-A hamlet within a city, Greenwich Village (like the East Village, as we’re to discover) has always defined itself by its sense of community, and it doesn’t take long for us to appreciate this, as we walk its leafy streets, by basketball games and kids playing in parks, on our way to meet Michelle.
-The area has a very different feel to Midtown and Uptown and the financial district further south.
+A hamlet within a city, Greenwich Village has always defined itself by its sense of community, just like the East Village, as we’ll also soon learn from another local.
+It doesn’t take long for us to appreciate this, as we walk the neighbourhood’s leafy streets, passing basketball games and kids playing in parks, on our way to meet Michelle.
+Like the East Village, Greenwich Village has a much more local feel compared to Midtown and Uptown and the financial district further south.

 Michelle begins our Greenwich Village Tour at a secret spring, the city’s main source of water, the Minetta Stream – bizarrely hidden beneath the lobby of an apartment building.
 “The whole of Soho used to be a pond!”
 Michelle tells us excitedly, “Many sources dried up, others were simply built over, but this one still runs.”
 This is a girl who gets excited by history and urban planning, and it’s infectious.